Healing Education and Remedial Training

 During the past 30 years she has been bringing the principles of Waldorf education to her work as an outdoor educator, music teacher, Waldorf-inspired homeschooling parent, tutor, and remedial education practitioner.

-Marg is a member of the mentoring team for RSCT’s Foundations in Anthroposophy – Distance Option.
+Marg is a member of the mentoring team for RSCC’s Foundations in Anthroposophy – Distance course.

 As a graduate of the first cycle of the HEART program offered by the Association of Healing Education (AHE), Marg has offered the Extra Lesson through her private practice, KALLIAS, to individuals, Waldorf-inspired alternative and public schools, and homeschooling groups.